-Did your teen have a summer or part-time job in 2015?
+Did your teen have a summer or part-time job?

 Then it’s the perfect time to teach your teen how to file taxes.
 Ease into the process while the paperwork is still nice and simple, like a single W-2 income statement from the local fast food joint.